MatzeOGH/Vis2/TECHNICALDOC.md

 Every fragment that fails one of the tests gets discarded.
 In the next phase, the fragment's depth and color values are packed into an uint64_t.
 The depth value is stored in the MSB of the uint64_t to enable fast minimum comparisons without unpacking it.
 Fragments premultiplied color is stored in ascending depth order in the K-Buffer.
 If an entry overflows the K-Buffer, it gets blended with the frame buffer.
 The last phase of the frame resolves the K-Buffer.
 The resolve pass loads the fragments from the K-Buffer, alpha blends them manually, and outputs the final fragment color.

+> Because of the missing primitive culling step, we opted for an early z test if the K-Buffer is full and discarding any fragment further away than the last entry in the K-Buffer.

 ## External Libraries